 - The second is self-respect, which Branden describes as “confidence in our right to be successful and happy… entitled to assert our needs and wants, achieve our values and enjoy the fruits of our efforts.”

 Learning that self-efficacy and self-respect are the two central components of self-esteem can certainly be enlightening, but they don’t exactly provide an “aha!” moment.

 In fact, they bring up an obvious next question: “OK – so how do we build them?”

 Fortunately, Branden unpacked each element further, providing clues for how we can bolster each one in the process.

 Self-efficacy, he explained, “means confidence in the functioning of my mind, in my ability to think, understand, learn, choose and make decisions; confidence in my ability to understand the facts of reality that fall within the sphere of my interests and needs; self-trust; self-reliance.”

 So building self-efficacy means building “confidence in the functioning of my mind.”
 That’s good news for us, because in the four decades since Branden first published The Psychology of Self-Esteem, a lot of research has been done, and techniques developed, that can help us improve our mind’s functionality.
-I explore three of the most fundamental of those techniques in Ready to Roar.
+I explore three of the most fundamental of those techniques in Man in Command.

 Assurance of Your Value

 Meanwhile, self-respect, the second aspect of self-esteem, “means assurance of my value; an affirmative attitude toward my right to live and to be happy; comfort in appropriately asserting my thoughts, wants and needs; the feeling that joy and fulfillment are my natural birthright.”

 This aspect of self-esteem can’t be built quickly.
 Instead, it follows naturally from consistently performing a series of confidence-boosting actions over time.